The Jewish people being of the family of Abraham were God's "Chosen People, and often referred to themselves as the "Children of Abraham."

-True freedom can only come through Christ.
+Real freedom can only come through Christ.

 VERSE 37: "I know you are Abraham's descendants.
 Yet you are ready to kill me, because you have no room for my word."

-Jesus knows these people are the Children of Abraham, or (of the bloodline of Abraham), and, considering their own claim to be Abraham's children, points out how strange it is that they would want to kill the one who spoke the word of God; because that certainly is not what Abraham would do.
+Abraham looked forward to the arrival of the Messiah.
+Considering their claim to be Abraham's children, how strange that they would want to kill the One who spoke the Word of God; this is not what he would do.

 VERSE 38: "I am telling you what I have seen in the Father's presence, and you do what you have heard from your father."

-And the Pharisees were also doing what they had heard from the one Jesus refers to later (in verse 41) as their father the devil.
+And the Pharisees were also doing what they had heard, from the one Jesus refers to (in verse 41), as their father, the devil.

 VERSE 39-40: "Abraham is our father," they answered.
 "If you were Abraham's children," said Jesus, "then you would do the things Abraham did.
 40As it is, you are determined to kill me, a man who has told you the truth that I heard from God.
 Abraham did not do such things."

 Abraham was the ultimate model for Jewish piety and hospitality.

 The Pharisees continued to claim their rights derived from their ancestry.
 However; in actuality the line of Abraham descent was on moral grounds, not on family lineage.